elevata-labs/elevata/docs/source_backends.md

 - `db2`
 - `hana`

-You can register these manually under `SourceSystem.type` if you want to experiment — elevata will attempt a generic reflection, but may not retrieve primary/foreign key details.
+You can register these manually under `System.type` if you want to experiment — elevata will attempt a generic reflection, but may not retrieve primary/foreign key details.

 ---